 4-μm-thick cut sections from previously prepared paraffin blocks were deparaffinized, rehydrated, subjected to antigen retrieval in a microwave and had endogenous peroxidase blocked with 3% hydrogen peroxide.
-The slides were treated with CD44 and CD68 antibodies (Solarbio Science & Description of the horseradish peroxidase/Fab polymer conjugate was used after a wash with PBS.
+The slides were treated with CD44 and CD68 antibodies (Solarbio Science & amp; Technology Co., Ltd.) (Beijing, China), at 4°C overnight.
+The horseradish peroxidase/Fab polymer conjugate was used after a wash with PBS.
 Diaminobenzidine 1:20 dilution; Zymed Laboratories was utilized for cell identification [42].